Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: More Experimental Details

 \textbf{Training and inference on KITTI-STEP.}

-For KITTI-STEP training, we follow previous Motion-Deeplab~\cite{STEP} that we randomly sample \textit{three} frames from near one frames as the reference frame.
-We adopt the multi-scale training where the scale ranges from 1.0 to 2.0 of origin images size then we apply a random crop of 384 $\times$ 1248 patches.
+For KITTI-STEP training, we follow previous Motion-Deeplab~\cite{STEP} that we randomly sample one frame from near \textit{three} frames as the reference frame.
+We adopt the multi-scale training where the scale ranges from 1.0 to 2.0 of origin images size, then we apply a random crop of 384 $\times$ 1248 patches.
 The total training epoch is set to 12.
 The inference procedure is the same as Cityscapes-VPS dataset.
-Following~\cite{STEP}, we also use Cityscapes pretraining before training on STEP which leads to about 3\% STQ gain on the K-Net baseline.
+Following~\cite{STEP}, we also use Cityscapes pretraining before training on STEP, which leads to about 3\% STQ gain on the K-Net baseline.

 \textbf{Training and inference on VSPW.}